-It has come to my attention that on some 80m and 40m digital SSTV nets when an amateur sends a large picture (long transmission time), makes a mistake, uses unusual settings, or uses any other operating method which the net regulars disapprove of then the "net regulars" start making rude and disrespectful comments and even talk over the digital SSTV transmission.
+It has come to my attention that on some 80m and 40m digital SSTV nets when an amateur sends a large picture (long transmission time), makes a mistake, uses unusual settings, comes from a country that one of the operators doesn't like or uses any operating method which the net regulars disapprove of then the "net regulars" start making rude and disrespectful comments and even talk over the digital SSTV transmission.
 This isn't in the spirit of amateur radio is it?

 Below are some pictures received in DRM (all actual size)